Architecture of NFT Lending Protocols

 }

-Liquidation boundary (health factor < 1) calculated with accumulated interest.
-Interest rate — variable, through utilization rate curve, similar to Compound (kink model).
+Liquidation threshold (health factor < 1) is calculated considering accrued interest.
+Interest rate is variable, via utilization rate curve (kink model).

-NFT pools have fundamentally different utilization dynamics than standard lending pools.
-NFT market liquidity is uneven: in bull market demand for loans is high, utilization quickly reaches 80%+.
-To protect depositors, aggressive kink model needed with sharp rate growth above kink point (70-80% utilization).
+NFT pools have different utilization dynamics than standard lending pools.
+NFT market liquidity is uneven: in a bull market, demand for loans is high, utilization quickly rises to 80%+.
+To protect depositors, an aggressive kink model with a sharp rate increase above the kink point (70–80% utilization) is needed.

 | Parameter | Value |